facebookresearch/vfusion3d/README.md

 ```

 ### Environment
 We provide a simple installation script that, by default, sets up a conda environment with Python 3.8.19, PyTorch 2.3, and CUDA 12.1.
-Similar package versions might still work
+Similar package versions should also work.

 ```
 source install.sh